Four key strategies to maximise your rental yields

 Speak to a value-add property manager

-As an investor, it’s important not to underestimate the crucial role property managers can play in maximising the performance of your property portfolio.
+As an investor, it’s important not to underestimate the crucial role property managers can play in maximising the performance of your property portfolio, especially in a moving market.
 A good property manager won’t just manage the day-to-day maintenance of your properties and handle tenant relationships, they will be able to make strategic recommendations to proactively enhance the performance of your properties.
 The right property manager can be an invaluable asset when it comes to identifying value-adding opportunities, understanding the local market, and recommending clauses to ensure your property remains aligned with market demand.